Financial-Times/origami/components/o3-foundation/MIGRATION.md

 ## Migrating from v2 to v3

-### Replace headings
+### Replace heading components

-We have replaced UI Headings with more generic "title" typography use-cases.
+We have deleted the UI `Heading` JSX component, and replaced it with more generic "title" typography use-cases.
 This reduces the total number of typography styles to choose from across "UI" (product) and "Editorial" (article) contexts.
 Please consult with the design team to decide the best match for your context.

 ```diff
 -<h1 class="o3-typography-h1">Welcome to Origami</h1>